trcm/rigby-and-mckenzie/readme.md

 The error handling in this application is fairly naive, in a proper application Throwables would be wrapped and put into and an Error type designed for the service.

+The error handling around the AWS java sdk is also pretty light, it would need to be improved before deploying.

 ## Validation